OpenHD/OpenHDMicroservice/readme.md

 Make sure mavlink-routerd is running first.

-There isn't a systemd service file for starting the various microservices yet, but you can test directly:
+There's a systemd service file for starting the various microservices, which will use the system ID specified in `/etc/openhd/microservice.conf`:

+    systemctl start openhd_microservice@power

+Or:

+    systemctl start openhd_microservice@gpio

+Or:

+    systemctl start openhd_microservice@camera

+You can also run them directly for testing:

     openhd_microservice --power --sysid 253